 My wife Vicki loves to pick Highbush blueberries in season at a large cultivated blueberry farm called Wilmot Orchards located near Newcastle, Ontario, just north of Lake Ontario.
 Their picking season starts late July through August.

 The blueberry farm grows several cultivated Highbush varieties that vary in their ripening times, allowing up to six weeks picking during blueberry season.

 Varieties vary between tart and sweet tasting, and the later in

 The acres of ripe, plump berries are

 plentiful on bushes 5 to 6 feet high, so you can pick your own while

-standing comfortably, and they make awesome pies using these old
+standing comfortably, and the ripe berries make awesome pies using an old